-Olivier de Frouville, candidate for the UN Committee on Enforced Disappearances [fr]
+Olivier de Frouville, elected to the UN Committee on Enforced Disappearances [fr]

 France supports the candidacy of Olivier de Frouville for a seat on the Committee on Enforced Disappearances for the period 2019-2023.